microsoft/live-share/CONTRIBUTING.md

 # Contributing

-## Up-Voting Existing Problem Reports or Feature Requests
+## Up-Vote an existing problem report or feature request

 If you are wondering if someone has already encountered a problem or requested a feature, you can check out [open issues](https://github.com/Microsoft/live-share/issues).
 You can also use [this query](https://aka.ms/vsls-feature-requests) to specifically search for feature requests.